brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/interacting.md

 ## [Pressure on two particles](@id gallery-pair)

 Two separated fluid particles scatter into each other.
-Both are exterior-facing regions (`parents=[0, 0]`); color shows total surface pressure divided by incident amplitude.
+Both are exterior-facing regions (`parents=[0, 0]`).
+Color shows total surface pressure divided by incident amplitude.

 ```@example gallery_pair
 using AcousticScattering